rishi1999/random-projections/README.md

 The `notebooks` folder contains all of our coding experiments.

 ### Eigenfaces
-We use a database of real pictures of faces to extract the components of an average that can be added up to reconstruct approximations to any specific face.
+We use a database of real pictures of faces to extract the components of an average face, which can be added up to reconstruct approximations to any specific face.

 ### Image Compression
 We use randomization to find low-rank approximations to image, making it easier to use these images for data analysis and computation.